edburns/blog-jekyll/_posts/2026-02-13-javaland-2026-picks.md

 [Program link](https://meine.doag.org/events/javaland/2026/agenda/#agendaId.6905)

 [Thorben Janssen](https://www.linkedin.com/in/thorbenjanssen/) is an expert on Jakarta EE and persistence technologies.
-Jakarta Data promises to reduce boilerplate code in data access layers, and I'm eager to see how this specification will help developers.
+Jakarta Data promises to reduce boilerplate code in data access layers, and I'm eager to see how this specification will help developers. eb: As the co-release coordinator for Jakarta EE 11, which includes Jakarta Data, I can't wait to find out how popular it is becomming.

 #### Tie: 09:00 - 09:40 Dome - Observing Project Valhalla

 [Program link](https://meine.doag.org/events/javaland/2026/agenda/#agendaId.6919)

 My old friend [Cay Horstmann](https://foojay.social/@cayhorstmann) takes on Project Valhalla, one of the most ambitious projects in Java's history.
 Cay has been a fixture in the Java community for decades, and his educational expertise makes him the perfect person to explain these complex concepts.
-Valhalla's value types and primitive classes will fundamentally change how we write high-performance Java code.
+Valhalla's value types and primitive classes will fundamentally change how we write high-performance Java code. eb: Cay is an experienced teacher and lecturer, you'll learn a lot.

 #### 10:00 - 10:40 CircusCelebration - Legacy Architecture Refactoring mit ArchUnit